Darxo/Hardened/README.md

 ### Other Notable Changes

+- No Character can have less than 2 Vision
 - **Night Effect** now causes -3 Vision (down from -2)
 - When you pay compensation on dismissing a brother, he will share 50% of his experience with all remaining brothers.
 Each brother can only receive up to 10% of this shared experience.
 - You can now purchase missing Weapon perk groups (2500 Crowns) or Armor perk groups (4000 Crowns) at the Training Hall once per brother